ignite/cli/docs/docs/02-guide/00-introduction.md

 ## What You Will Learn

 - **Getting Started with Ignite CLI**: Install the Ignite CLI and set up your development environment.
-This foundational step is crucial for all the tutorials that follow.
+This foundational step is necessary for all the tutorials that follow.

 - **Creating and Running Your First Blockchain**: Learn to create and run your own blockchain, understanding how to start and manage a node locally for development purposes.